 How to Help Your Kids Write Better Characters in Stories

 Children have incredible imaginations.
-They’ve retained their sense of wonder that us adults often lose in the throws of life.
+They’ve retained their sense of wonder that we adults often lose in the throws of life.
 And that sometimes means children have better stories, something we should nurture for as long as possible.

-But one thing children lack that us adults may be able to help them with is how to write better, more realistic characters while teaching them more about how real people react and respond in different situations.
+But one thing children lack that we adults may be able to help them with is how to write better, more realistic characters while teaching them more about how real people react and respond in different situations.